garyn90/A-Simple-Music-Bot-For-Discord/README.md

 # **Creating a bot with Discord**

-2)It's assumed you already have a discord account and are the owner of a server. a)Sign into discord.com, and navigate over to here: https://discord.com/developers/docs/intro.
+  It's assumed you already have a discord account and are the owner of a server.

+  a)Sign into discord.com, and navigate over to here: https://discord.com/developers/docs/intro.
   Read that, and then head over to Applications, to create your bot.